wintercounter/mhy/docs/basics/how.md

 ---
-`mhy` has a huge list of common/popular packages as it's dependencies (over **300 MB** when installed).
+`mhy3` has a huge list of common/popular packages as it's dependencies (over **300 MB** when installed).
 Usually in case you have several projects on your computer, you end up having the same package in your project's `node_modules` folder over and over again.
 To eliminate this